coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 Qualia emerge from:

-- value filters
+- value filters,
-- personal history
+- personal history,
-- recognition patterns
+- recognition patterns,
-- directional biases
+- directional biases,
-- context-driven weighting
+- context-driven weighting.

 Therefore:

 > **Qualia = reconstructed internal prompt
 > rather than raw perception.**

-This aligns with the COOL concept of “reconstructive framing.”
+This aligns with the COOL concept of reconstructive framing
+and the functional view of qualia as *internal operators*.

 ---